Tinubu sacks Arase as chair of Police Service Commission, names replacement

 The ICIR story also revealed that Mr Arase enabled Corpran International Limited to obtain nearly N1 billion from the Police Mortgage Bank without collateral.

-It also indicted Andy Chime, the owner of Corpran International Limited, of being used to dupe the NPF in the illegal deal.
+It also accused Andy Chime, the owner of Corpran International Limited, of being used to dupe the NPF in the illegal deal.

 Police intimidation